yangjl/SeeDs/README.md

 [Fournier-Level et al, 2011](http://www.ncbi.nlm.nih.gov/pubmed/21980109)
 [Hancock  et al, 2011](http://www.ncbi.nlm.nih.gov/pubmed/21980108)

+Some additional thoughts on these studies - common gardens employed, trait data measured (these are things we don't have).
+How to get around this?

 ## Origin of the modern maize

 Compute the relatedness of the Ames Inbred lines (N = 2,000) with SeeDs data.
 The results will enable us to investigate the following questions?